AwalaApp/network-website/service-providers/implementation/architecture.md

 If you own the service and could theoretically change the code so that RPCs are used only when the Internet is available, your codebase is likely to become too hard to maintain.
 However, this may be manageable in simple apps.

 If you don't own the Internet service but its operator offers an API, you'll definitely have to build new desktop/mobile apps that use Relaynet.
-In this case, you'll also need to build and operate a public endpoint, with which your desktop/mobile will communicate.

 ### Public endpoint adapter

-You will have to build and deploy a server-side app to act as a public endpoint.
+You will have to build and deploy a new server-side app to act as a public endpoint, regardless of whether you own the Internet-based service.
 Its job will be to act as a broker between public gateways and the API of the Internet service, in order to:

 - Receive parcels from public gateways, unwrap them and make API call(s) to the Internet service.
 - Listen/poll for relevant events on the API of the Internet service and send the corresponding parcels to public gateways.